 I am assistant professor of Chinese and comparative literature at University of Georgia.

-I specialize in late imperial Chinese vernacular fiction, late imperial women’s poetry, early modern Chinese historiography and travelogues of Southeast Asia and Japan, pirates and the maritime world in Chinese literature, and aspects of the vernacular in early modern China.
+I specialize in late imperial Chinese vernacular fiction and drama, late imperial women’s poetry, early modern Chinese historiography and travelogues of Southeast Asia and Japan, pirates and the ocean in Chinese literature, material and visual culture, and aspects of the vernacular in early modern China.

 Ph.D, University of Pennsylvania, 2013

 Exchange Scholar, Yale University, 2009-2010

 MA, University of British Columbia, 2004